TakuyaShintate/tsts/README.md

 4. Testing a trained model

 After training is complete, the command below can be executed to obtain the prediction results for the test data.
 CSV files containing the prediction results, the correct labels, and their errors will be saved in the directory specified by `--out-dir`, and images of them plotted.
 Results are saved for each test data.

+> The first few lines of the prediction result and the last few lines of the correct answer label are padded with zeros to adjust their size

 ```
 python tools/test.py \